LightningCreations/lc-coding-standards-old/c++-compliance.md

 * `=default` all special member functions if possible and it makes sense to do so.
 * `=delete` any special member function that does not make sense for the type.
 * Avoid raw calls to `new/delete`, use RAII Allocation wrappers, or automatic variables whenever possible.
+* Const member functions should always be safe to call concurrently with any other const member function
+* Prefer scoped enumerations over unscoped enumerations.

 ## ISO C++14 Compliance